broadinstitute/SatMut_ASM_Parser/README.md

 	f) screenNM:

-	screenNM<-"SHOC2_pMT025_scrn_rerun" ##anything you call your screens
+	screenNM = "SHOC2_pMT025_scrn_rerun" ##anything you call your screens

 	g) gene:

-	gene <- 'SHOC2' # It is part of input file name, so has to be exact.
+	gene = 'SHOC2' # It is part of input file name, so has to be exact.

 	h) clonalSample:

-	clonalSample<-c("Sample13") #"Sample13" #specify clonal sample number if there is one.
+	clonalSample = c("Sample13") #"Sample13" #specify clonal sample number if there is one.
 Otherwise set clonalSample<-NULL

 	i) pDNASample:

-	pDNASample<-c('Sample14') ##specify pDNA library sample number - you should alway carry one.
+	pDNASample = c('Sample14') ##specify pDNA library sample number - you should alway carry one.
 If not, use an ETP sample so the code can run.

 	j) refSamples:

-	refSamples<-c('Sample01','Sample02','Sample03') # reference samples are those that were not selected. e.g. early time point (ETP) samples.
+	refSamples = c('Sample01','Sample02','Sample03') # reference samples are those that were not selected. e.g. early time point (ETP) samples.

 	k) lowCountCutForRef:

-	lowCountCutForRef=2 # variants in reference samples that got counts equal or below this will be filtered out.
+	lowCountCutForRef = 2 # variants in reference samples that got counts equal or below this will be filtered out.
 0 allows all species

 	l) lowCountCutForTreatment:

-	lowCountCutForTreatment=2 # variants in treatment/selection samples that got counts equal or below this will be filtered out.
+	lowCountCutForTreatment = 2 # variants in treatment/selection samples that got counts equal or below this will be filtered out.
 0 allows all species

 Then RUN the entire .r code.
 The data files and plots will be written into the 'outbox' folders inside of your ’variantCounts’  or ‘codonCounts’ folders.